TheLocust3/Drift-Nightwatch/README.md

 ## Install
 First, install [NodeJS](https://nodejs.org/en/)

-Then, install the project's dependencies
+Then, install the project's dependencies:
 `npm install`

 After that you can run the tests with the command: